scotws/LiaraForth/docs/INPUT.md

 Liara Forth accepts input lines of up to 256 characters.
 It remembers one previous input that can be accessed with CONTROL-p.

-This is done by having two input buffers, `ibuffer1` `ibuffer2` and switching between them.
+This is done by having two input buffers, `ibuffer1` `ibuffer2`, and switching between them.
+Which is the current one is stored in the current input buffer (CIB) variable.

 ### SAVE-INPUT and RESTORE-INPUT